Every youth has a dream … is it true in HK?

 Students have weak family structures.
 A caring, supportive school environment becomes ever more crucial:

-According to a recent survey by a Partner School principal, 70% of his students in his school have “incomplete” families – meaning that they may be in single parent families or may be taken care of by their grandparents, etc. This is not atypical for schools TUF collaborated with where students have complex or dysfunctional families and may have issues to face at home, such as violence and neglect.
+According to the latest survey by a Partner School principal, 70% of his students in his school have “incomplete” families – meaning that they may be in single parent families or may be taken care of by their grandparents, etc. This is not atypical for schools TUF collaborated with where students have complex or dysfunctional families and may have issues to face at home, such as violence and neglect.

 Low expectations of their future due to absence/weak family support on their studies: